Actions Against Bias

 Diversity Training & Education: The Career Center is committed to care for the whole person and the creation of meaningful experiences and connections for all Fordham students.
 All staff participate in University Diversity Training, Divisional Training Days, Racial Solidarity and LGBTQ Training Sessions, and actively support DEI initiatives campus and community wide.
 Additional engagement has included PwC’s Inclusive Leadership Event, Veteran Cultural Competence Training, course certification for DEI in Higher Education, and active participation on the Women’s Philanthropy Summit Planning, EACE DEI, and Fordham’s Core Civility Committees.
 The Career Center also provides professional development with employer and University partners, presents at orientations for student clubs and associations, and has co-sponsored panels on themes including the Back to Basics: Reimaging Practices Panel (Breaking down Racial and Social Injustices at Fordham) with DAUR and the Alumni Affinity Group.

 Global Diversity & Inclusion Networking Banquet: This annual event is designed to provide networking opportunities for all students and employers.
-The 2022 Banquet was titled The Beauty of Belonging & Power of Acceptance where students were able to connect with EI professionals to discuss the themes of authentic belonging, positive work environments, and resources to excel in the world of work.
+A recent banquet theme was: The Beauty of Belonging & Power of Acceptance where students were able to connect with EI professionals to discuss the themes of authentic belonging, positive work environments, and resources to excel in the world of work.
 Employers had the opportunity to discuss diversity programming and mentoring programs while networking with an increasingly multicultural student population.
 This event is designed as a unique experience that celebrates Fordham talent and diversity, and provides the opportunity for employers to meet bright, prospective students for their recruiting needs.

 Equity & Inclusion Conversations & Employer Programming: The Career Center continues to create opportunities for community, conversations, and career education around EI topics of interest.
 We have featured themes including Achieving Success in a Marginalized World (Black History Month), Breaking the Glass Ceiling (Women’s History Month), Empathy: The Secret Ingredient, and Navigating Language Barriers in the Workplace.
-Upcoming 2023 panel themes include Black in Excellence (Black History Month) and Passing the Torch (Women’s History Month).
-The 2023 Equity & Inclusion Summit is titled Embracing Change, and provides further opportunities for career conversations with industry experts.
+Other panel themes have included Black in Excellence (Black History Month) and Passing the Torch (Women’s History Month).
+A recent Equity & Inclusion Summit was titled Embracing Change, and provides further opportunities for career conversations with industry experts.

 Strategic Partnerships & Student Leadership: The Career Center has ongoing partnerships with FCRH, FCLC, Student Success, and STEM Deans, as well as continued collaborations with HEOP, STEP, C-STEP, and ASPIRES Programs.
 We develop and co-sponsor events with a wide array of student groups including the Student Veterans Association, UNICEF Club, Women's Network, Muslim Student Association, Prism, Black Student Alliance, Feminist Alliance, and more.
 Select EI collaborations have included a LinkedIn Headshots event with ASILI and the FCRH Dean’s Council, the USG Diversity action Coalition, and the Diverse Alumni Mentors Conversation partnership with DUAR.